Sebdev43/Orando/README.md

 ```
 ---
-launch server with PNPM
+launch server on localhost 5173 with PNPM

 ```bash
 pnpm dev
 ```
-launch server with NPM
+launch server on localhost 5173 with NPM

 ```bash
 npm dev